Preston A. Dagons, Jr.

-Preston A. Dagons Jr. is the Magnolia House Program Coordinator at the Anti Recidivism Coalition (ARC).
-As a former Lifer who experienced many types of obstacles my passion grew as I became more involved with assisting others in thinking differently than what they were accustom to.
-I previously worked for Shields for Families as the lead Vocational Counselor within the workforce Development field assisting others with empowerment programs, case manage, job readiness specialist and creating curriculum specifically targeted for the hard to serve population.
+Preston A. Dagons, Jr. is the Program Coordinator at ARC's Magnolia Housing Program.
+As a former Lifer who experienced many types of obstacles, Preston's passion grew as he became more involved with assisting others in thinking differently than what they were accustomed to thinking.
+Preston previously worked for Shields for Families as the lead Vocational Counselor within the Workforce Development field, assisting others with empowerment programs, case management, and job readiness, and creating curriculum specifically targeted for difficult to serve populations.

-Since being granted parole in 2010, Preston has participated as a HMI (Hypnosis Motivation Institute) student and graduated as a Hypnotherapist after completing school and practicing Preston went on to peruse his BA of Psychology and graduated in October of 2015.
-Preston is certified as an Anger Management/ Domestic Violence facilitator and is currently in his Master’s Program in Psychology projected to graduate in October 2017.
-Preston ability to assist others on the road of change has been one of challenges, but well worth it.
+Since being granted parole in 2010, Preston enrolled as a student with the Hypnosis Motivation Institute and graduated as a Hypnotherapist.
+Preston went on to pursue a Bachelor's degree in Psychology and graduated in October of 2015.
+He is certified as an Anger Management and Domestic Violence facilitator and is currently enrolled in a Master’s Program in Psychology with a projected graduation date in October 2017.